-OSOR's open source software country intelligence aims to provide insights on all EU Member States and the United Kingdom in the domain of open source software policies and initiatives.
-The country intelligence reports and their respective factsheets are published as part of the Open Source Observatory (OSOR) project of the ISA² Programme.
+OSOR's open source software country intelligence aims to provide insights on all EU Member States and countries beyond in the domain of open source software policies and initiatives.
+On this page, you will find:

-In the context of the 2020 OW2 conference, the OSOR team provided an overview of the country intelligence reports by presenting two aspects: public sector bodies addressing open source software and legal and political initiatives specifically addressing open source software.
-Have a look to learn more about key governmental bodies and examples of political and legal frameworks addressing open source!
+- OSOR presentation at the 2020 OW2 Conference: In the context of the 2020 OW2 conference, the OSOR team provided an overview of the country intelligence reports by presenting two aspects: public sector bodies addressing open source software and legal and political initiatives specifically addressing open source software.

-If you are interested in following the study more closely as well as provide us with your valuable feedback, please do not hesitate to email us: email@example.com.
+If you are interested in following our activities in this domain more closely as well as provide us with your valuable feedback, please do not hesitate to email us: EU-OSOR@ec.europa.eu.